freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --distractors--

-(A) The height of the containing block is automatically expanded to fit the floated element.
+The height of the containing block is automatically expanded to fit the floated element.

 ---

-(B) The containing block will collapse, completely ignoring its floated element height.
+Height will automatically adapt to fit all the floated elements.

 ---

-(C) The containing block will automatically apply clear: both to fit the floated element
+The containing block will automatically apply clear: both to fit the floated element

 #### --answer--

-(B) The containing block will collapse, completely ignoring its floated element height.
+The containing block will collapse, completely ignoring its floated element height.

 ### --question--